How to Choose a Hospital Bed

 Will the Patient Require Caregiver Support?

-There are several features that make a bed easier for a caregiver.
+several features make a bed easier for a caregiver.
 Some of these are full-electric control and hi-lo features.

 Hi-Lo beds are designed to raise higher and lower more than traditional hospital beds.
-The higher rise feature is ideal for caregivers, because they don’t need to bend as low to access the patient for transfers, etc. The high rise is also ideal for independent patients who are able to change their own bedding.
+The higher rise feature is ideal for caregivers because they don’t need to bend as low to access the patient for transfers, etc. The high rise is also ideal for independent patients who can change their bedding.
 The low feature is ideal for getting in and out of bed.
 Simply lower the bed before exiting and entering the bed; this makes it easier to stand up easily.

 The Carroll CS3 and CS7 beds have a 36 Inch rise and 8.5 Inch low height, which is well beyond industry standard.